-My 10 days solo trip in India was the memorable one.
+My 10 days solo trip to India was the memorable one.
 First time I did visit some new places in India where I was never been before and experienced a lot newer while traveling solo.
 My destinations were Delhi, Agra, Fatehpur Sikri, Jaipur, Ajmer and Udaipur under the States of Delhi, Uttar Pradesh and Rajasthan.
 I can tell it as a historic, royal and memorable trip, which mixed with many religious values too.
 Among many old forts, palaces, monuments, and shrines, the stunning Taj Mahal in Agra made me totally amazed and speechless and the romantic and lake city Udaipur holds my moments beautifully in all ways.
 Read inside to get 10 days India tour itinerary before planning your trip.

 Beautiful Mughal Architect at Humayun’s Tomb